srekhi/Comet/README.md

 I still need to put some finishing touches on the backend and make the UI pretty.
 I've begun experimenting with various color schemes but haven't quite set on one look.

-#### Note: The entire commit history wasn't added to this repo, but all code is up to date.
+#### Note: The entire commit history wasn't added to this repository, but all code is up to date.